KevinVandy/multi-monitor_calculator/README.md

 # multi-monitor_planning_tool
 A tool written in JavaScript that assists a user in planning their multi-monitor setup and search for potential monitors.

-view the old beta at: http://monitorplannerbeta.atwebpages.com/

 view the new official beta at: http://www.kevinvandy.com/multi-monitor_planning_tool.html

+view the old original beta at: http://monitorplannerbeta.atwebpages.com/

-# planned features
+# Planned Features
 SMALL GOALS:
 tooltips for necessary things, reorganize options, maybe add more stat output,